stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/heidi-menufacturing-solution-system-dashboard.md

 ##### THE PROBLEM

-###### 1. Even if it's the same advertisement, the size and number of advertisements are different for each mobile device
+###### 1. There is not any managing technology system for the factories, the employees just have been worked through the documents

 ###### 2. Difficult to distinguish what size of advertisements from each client request